Y-T-G/Y-T-G.github.io/content/about/index.md

 A CCTV service provider where I primarily offered consultancy services.

 - Trained employee to perform data curation, labeling using CVAT, and model training using AWS EC2 and YOLO.
-- Assisted in developing and improving accuracy of detection models.
-- Provided expert advice on model training and deployment queries.
+- Provided expert advice on model training and deployment queries, enabling them to build in-house video analytics solutions.

 ### Computer Vision Intern @ Tapway (Jan 2022 - Sep 2022)

 An AI startup where I worked on projects from high-profile clients such as PLUS, RTS, KLK and others which are now deployed to production.

-**Model training**

-- Performed data curation and labeling for 1000s of images.
-- Trained segmentation and object detection models for realtime defect detection and vehicle classification along with license plate OCR.

 **Python Development**

-- Developed inference pipeline to count no. of objects.
+- Developed an efficient inference pipeline to detect and track anomalous objects with ~90% accuracy.
-- Integrated Kalman filter in centroid tracker to improve object tracking and counting accuracy.
-- Utilized OpenCV to implement intelligent inference ROI adjustment.
+- Implemented intelligent runtime ROI adjustment to tackle continuous variations in ROI, improving counting accuracy by ~20%.

 **Model Inference Optimization**

 - Decreased CPU usage of server-side inference by 40%, improving multi-stream inference performance.
-- Fixed a major memory leak bug in the inference pipeline that was causing performance degradation and reduction in accuracy.
+- Fixed a major memory leak bug in the inference pipeline that was causing 5-10% degradation in performance.

-**Support/Troubleshooting**

-- Setup Jetson TX2 servers for inference code deployment.
-- Assisted in Root Cause Analysis of bugs.